The impact of trade bodies on the drinks sector

 “Our main focus is the students.
 We develop them as individuals, not just technically.
 We help them on their road to self-realisation, to achieve their goals.
 People come to us and they become successful winemakers.
 We supply people to the industry but the crux of the matter is working with people and helping them be their best.”

-The group did identify a gap in the provision of education, especially for small and medium sized businesses – realising that they would be more successful as they grow if they invested a little more in leadership/management education; often they don’t see the vhexagon_02ialue until it is too late and the supporting organisations rarely provide this.
+The group did identify a gap in the provision of education, especially for small and medium sized businesses – realising that they would be more successful as they grow if they invested a little more in leadership/management education; often they don’t see the value until it is too late and the supporting organisations rarely provide this.

 INTERDEPENDENCY